ethersphere/swarm-guide/contents/gettingstarted.rst

 How do I connect to Swarm?
 ===========================

-To start a basic Swarm node you must have both geth and go-swarm installed on your machine.
+To start a basic Swarm node you must have both geth and swarm installed on your machine.
 You can find the relevant instructions in the `Installation and Updates <./installation.html>`_  section.

 If you do not yet have an Ethereum account that you wish to act as your Swarm account, create a new account by running the following command: